BackupTheBerlios/websiteatschool/was/modules/crew/server/readme.txt

 More information
 ================

-Please refer to the fabulous manual that documents CREW for more information.
+Please refer to the manual that documents CREW for more information.

 [eof readme.txt]